 Marj trained with Derek Thorne and is a prominent member of the YogaLiving Community.
 She teaches meditation and Yoga in the Advaita Vedanta tradition .
 This is an ancient and authentic wisdom teaching which directs us to the oneness and truth underlying this whole experience.
 Marj runs a beginners meditation course “Exploring Stillness” at Dorchester Yoga and Therapy Centre and offers an Early Morning Meditation session on Wednesdays.
 Marj’s personal meditation practice is Self Enquiry ( Atma Vichara).
 She offers Retreats and Days of Yoga and Meditation at Hilfield Friary.

 My yoga journey began because I wanted to improve my surfing and it seemed quite a few surfers benefitted from yoga!
 As a physiotherapist I found a natural interest in the physical practice and the breathing (pranayama) practices.
 After several years of Ashtanga yoga I also started more gentle yoga practices and suddenly found my body and mind changing in many ways.
-I decided to enrol on the BWY (British Wheel of Yoga) Foundation course which I completed with Tara Fraser – an inspirational tutor.
+I decided to enrol on the BWY (British Wheel of Yoga) Foundation.
 During the 6 months of this course I began to feel and understand the more subtle changes that yoga can bring, particularly a calming of my ‘monkey’ mind.

 I completed the 3 year BWY teacher training programme in December 2015.
 During the second 2 years of the programme I was teaching regularly at Shambala Studios in Leigh-on-Sea and also to international athletes as a form of recovery and for balance in their very strong, full time training schedules.
 My understanding of yoga comes from learning about my own practice which has introduced an esoteric/psychological aspect to my scientific physiotherapy mind.
 I am enjoying looking at the growing amount of scientific studies that are now beginning to show the benefits of yoga practice – there is plenty more to learn.